isaacs/tshy/README.md

 being built in parallel (as long as they've been built one time, of course).

+If you use `"incremental": true` in your tsconfig, then this folder will persist, so that TSC can benefit from the `.tsbuildinfo` files it creates in there.

 ## Exports Management

 The `exports` field in your package.json file will be updated